Toilet Leaking from Tank to Bowl? Do This!

 • Clean the top of the flush valve or the entire toilet tank.

-• Place the flapper at the top of the flush valve and connect the 2 ears to the 2 pegs on the flush valve.
+• Place the flapper at the top of the flush valve and connect the two ears to the two pegs on the flush valve.

 • Connect the lift chain to the flush lever arm and adjust the slack.
 A flapper lift chain should ideally have a ½-inch slack.

-• Turn on the water to the toilet at the shut off valve and left the tank fill with water.
+• Turn on the water to the toilet at the shut-off valve and leave the tank filled with water.

 And that is how to fix a single flush toilet leaking from the tank to the bowl.